bluejekyll/blog/_posts/2017-08-06-type-parameters.md

 p.s.
 Posting to your blog is a great learning potential, some corrections:

-- <a name="1">1</a>) Above the way in which I refer to the difference between polymorphism and monomorphism is incorrect.
+- <a name="1">1</a>) Above the way in which I refer to the difference between polymorphism and monomorphism was incorrect, I attempted to correct most locations in the post.
 [Polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) is the general term for multiple types implementing the same common interface.
 This does not necessarily imply that the functions must be dynamically called at runtime, in fact generics are generally a subset of polymorphism.
 The term monomorphism is the specific feature of the compiler to replace function calls to polymorphic functions with a separately compiled code path.
 Thanks for the [correction](https://www.reddit.com/r/rust/comments/6rzbnd/i_just_wrote_a_thing_about_grokking_generics_in/dl8z4pj/)!

 - <a name="2">2</a>) In the Add example I wrote above, it actually *is* possible to define add on two different types.
 I've expanded the example from above: